marcheimendinger/little-social-network/README.md

 ## Documentation

-You can find a lot more documentation produced during the whole creation process in the `/documentation` folder.
+You can find a lot more documentation produced during the whole creation process in the `documentation` folder.

 ## Installation